SuperOfficeDocs/superoffice-docs/docs/api/netserver/whats-new/datetime.md

 ---
-# This basic template provides core metadata fields for Markdown articles on docs.superoffice.com.

-# Mandatory fields.
-title: changes_7_datetime       # (Required) Very important for SEO.
-Intent in a unique string of 43-59 chars including spaces.
+title: DateTime - new from SuperOffice v.7
+uid: changes_7_datetime
-description: Changes in SuperOffice 7 - DateTime # (Required) Important for SEO.
-Recommended character length is 115-145 characters including spaces.
+description: Changes in SuperOffice 7 - DateTime
-author: {github-id}             # Your GitHub alias.
+author: {github-id}
 keywords: database
-so.topic: reference              # article, howto, reference, concept, guide
+so.topic: reference

-# Optional fields.
-Don't forget to remove # if you need a field.
-so.envir: onsite           # cloud or onsite
+so.envir: onsite
-# so.client:                    # online, web, win, pocket, or mobile
+# so.client:
 ---

 # DateTime - new from SuperOffice v.7